andychien009/csv-reorder/README.md

 # csv-reorder

 ## Purpose
-A simple tool that reorders the columns of the csv file based on a reference definition file; regardless of the casing of the field header.
+csv-reorder is a simple tool that reorders the columns of the csv file based on a reference definition file; regardless of the casing of the field header.

+This tool is useful in cases when
+1. Reordering CSV of the source data to the database is needed in order to keep the SQL INSERT INTO syntax simple by ensuring the CSV source data mirrors the database schema.
+2. Pairing with applications that does not respect CSV column order (like Tableau Prep) in order to to ensure the CSV file has consistent column order for other business application.
-This tool reads all fields in as a string, no advance algorithm to determine data type that could potentially mess up your data; that's it, no muss no fuss.
+3. You want to keep things simple, this tool reads all fields in as a string, it does not apply any advance (and unpredictable) algorithm to determine data type and data length that could inadvertantly alter your data as part or the reorder operations; that's it, no muss no fuss.

 ## Installation
 Either use as script in src/ or pyinstaller packaged win10 encoded *.exe file